cev-api/Wurst7-CevAPI/README.md

 - Adds mixin buttons to disconnect/kick/ban screens for all cracked/offline servers that have the above functions

 ### CoordLogger
-- Detect world and local events and attempt to position it with ESP and chat messages
+- Detect world and local events and attempt to position them with ESP and chat messages
 - Events that are too far away the direction will be given
 - Toggles for various types of events
 - Toggles for debugging and ESP